 What is the difference between Standard Grade LED lights and Commercial Grade LED lights?

 backed.
 GKI Wide Angle LED sets also have standard plugs, and up to 40 sets may be connected end-to-end or piggy backed.
-Forever Bright Commercial Grade
+LED Christmas Lights Commercial Grade

 LED light sets have a thicker, 20 gauge wire and coaxial type plugs.
-Up to 58 sets of Forever Bright Commercial Grade LED light sets can be connected
+Up to 58 sets of LED Christmas Lights Commercial Grade LED light sets can be connected

 end-to-end, and they will require one adapter cord to plug each run of lights into your standard outlet.
 Simply speaking, most people will find that